Skip to content

 Channel Sprawl Creates Noise Before It Creates Value

-At this point, Teams stops feeling like a productivity tool and starts feeling like background noise.
-Not surprisingly, noise drives disengagement faster than missing features ever could.
+At that point, Teams stops feeling like a productivity tool and starts feeling like background noise.

 Files Quickly Become a Source of Frustration